quickbooks2018/bash-scripting/README.md

 lastb |  awk  '{print $1,$3}'
 ```

-- Create 1GB file and mount it at /mnt
+- Create 1GB file at /mnt
 if=/dev/zero: This uses /dev/zero as the input file, which is a special file that provides a continuous stream of zero bytes.
 of=/mnt/1GBfile: This specifies the output file (1GBfile) that will be created in the /mnt directory.
 bs=1M: This sets the block size to 1 megabyte.